gulcalikli/gulcalikli.github.io/_publications/2019-08-26-paper-title-number-2.md

 permalink: /publication/2019-08-26-paper-title-number-2
 excerpt: 'This paper explains the online controlled experiment that is designed and conducted to investigate the effects of explicit feature traceability (e.g., annotations and decompositions) on program comprehension of developers.'
 date: 2019-08-26
-venue: 'The Proceedings of the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)'
+venue: 'Proceedings of the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)'
 paperurl: ''
 citation: 'Jacob Kr&uuml;ger, G&uuml;l &Ccedil;alikli, Thorsten Berger, Thomas Leich, Gunter Saake.
 (2019). &quot;Effects of Explicit Feature Traceability on Program Comprehension.&quot; <i>Proceedings of the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)</i>.
 338-349.'
 ---